How to Have fun as a Family for Free or Cheap

 20. Factory Tour

-Look up factories in your area such as chocolate factories, cheese and similar.
+Look up factories in your area such as chocolate, cheese, jam and similar.

-Most offer a tour of some sorts with various activities for kids and samples along the way.
+Most offer a tour of some sort with various activities for kids and samples along the way.

 Some have special events in school holidays too.